HarryME-zh/de-assignment/README.md

 ## Troubleshooting

-If an SSL certificate verification error occurs (`SSL: CERTIFICATE_VERIFY_FAILED`), usually on windows machine, try to solve it by installing the package `pip-system-certs`
+If an SSL certificate verification error occurs (`SSL: CERTIFICATE_VERIFY_FAILED`), usually on windows machine, it can be solved by installing the package `pip-system-certs`

 ````
 $ python3 -m pip install pip-system-certs